 The migration time to get through these regions was around 11 days for sockeye salmon (James et al 2020), and pink and chum are likely comparable but haven’t been studied yet.
 Pink salmon tend to migrate more quickly than other salmon species due to their shorter life spans, whereas chum tend to remain in estuaries longer (Duffy et al 2005).
 In this study, there were salmon size differences between regions, as Johnstone Strait is further north than Discovery Islands, however, chum salmon occupied a wider range of sizes, which potentially indicated longer residence periods.
 Further studies on the migration timing and pathways of pink and chum salmon in this area are required to properly investigate benefits and costs of quick or long migrations on salmon health in areas of food gauntlets and hot spots.

 In addition to stomach fullness being low for migrating juvenile salmon in the Discovery Islands and Johnstone Strait, Fulton’s condition factor K was also low throughout both regions.
 Since juvenile chum salmon tend to have longer residence times in coastal environments than the short-lived pink salmon (Duffy et al., 2005), Although there was higher condition factor for D07 chum that indicated good feeding in the northern SoG, although this was not seen in the stomach fullness at this site.
 The difference in K between pink and chum salmon conditions at D07 may also indicate differing residence times in the Strait of Georgia, with pink salmon moving more quickly through the area.
 The good condition (for chum salmon) in NSoG, low feeding and condition in DI-JS, followed by high feeding and condition in QCSt for pink and chum salmon, was mirrored by the study done on juvenile sockeye salmon in the same area in 2015, which found food limitation and similar foraging hot spots (James et al., 2020).
 However, another study on the growth of juvenile salmon found that pink and chum salmon experienced low growth in the Johnstone Strait and Queen Charlotte Strait area during 2012 – 2014 outmigration (Journey et al., 2018).
-It may be speculated that it may have occurred due to low feeding opportunities but juvenile pink and chum salmon diets in this area weren’t analyzed until our study.
+It may be speculated that it may have occurred due to low feeding opportunities but juvenile pink and chum salmon diets in this area had never been analyzed until this current study.

 2.4.3 Species competition or coexistence?

 In those low foraging conditions, juvenile pink and chum salmon were likely competing for limited resources and employed species-specific strategies in response to the challenging conditions.
 Chum salmon had been shown to adapt and switch to gelatinous prey in response to inter-specific competition with pink salmon at the adult phase.
 This study indicated that chum salmon prey switching may occur as early as juvenile stage.
 The specialization under low foraging conditions was reflected in the low prey richness, low stomach fullness and low dietary overlap between pink and chum salmon along the DI-JS route.
-In contrast, the site at Queen Charlotte Strait had the opposite trend, with high prey richness, high gut fullness and high dietary overlap between species, indicating a lack of competition (Graham, 2020).
+In contrast, the site at Queen Charlotte Strait had the opposite trend, with high prey richness, high gut fullness and high dietary overlap between species, indicating a lack of competition likely due to high prey availability (Graham, 2020).
 Therefore, salmon species potential to compete for limited food resources during early marine migration was dynamic, may shift over time and requires further in-depth research.